Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 16 - Day trip to the active crater of Mutnovsky Volcano

 Day trip to the active crater of Mutnovsky Volcano.
 Snack lunch in the crater.
 Follow the narrow canyon to the crater.
 Steep walls surround the vast and deep crater cavity with its glittering glaciers split by cracks and torches of fumaroles.
 The outing lasts 6-7 hours.
 This does require a climb up to the crater.
 Overnight in tents.

 Day 17 - Optional day trip to ascend Gorely Volcano

-Optional day trip to ascend Gorely Volcano (1829m).
+Optional day trip to ascend Gorely Volcano (1829m) - no extra cost.
 A chain of 11 craters across its peak makes for a unique sight.
-Drive to Petropavlovsk.
+Drive to Petropavlovsk and farewell evening party.

 AccommodationOvernight in a hotel